Want to win your next orienteering challenge?

 THE BASICS: TAKING A BEARING

 4. Follow the arrow on the compass to your destination.
+As you’re walking, stop and take your bearings again to make sure you don’t drift off course.

 THE NEXT STEP: AIMING OFF